 - Funders and policy makers need to build in adequate lead in time for R&D and relationship building.
-This is especially the case when working with people who are D/deaf in areas where evidence shows people are least likely to take part in publicly funded arts and culture (Walsall appears in the bottom 33% of places according to the Active Lives Survey on involvement in the arts - according to Arts Council England's Creative People and Places (note 16) initiative). - A more joined up approach is required to building relationships with communities.
+This is especially the case when working with people who are D/deaf in areas where evidence shows people are least likely to take part in publicly funded arts and culture (Walsall appears in the bottom 33% of places according to the Active Lives Survey on involvement in the arts - according to Arts Council England's Creative People and Places initiative). - A more joined up approach is required to building relationships with communities.
 In the Black Country, there are organisations already working with D/deaf people who could be partnered with to leverage their networks and create a more rounded offer.
-Deaffest (note 17) in Wolverhampton is the UK's leading Deaf-led Film and Arts Festival supported by Zebra Access (note 18), a deaf-led charity.
-Likewise, Sandwell Deaf Community Association (note 19) and Walsall Deaf People's Centre (note 20) both run events for young people and teens and the National Deaf Children's Society (note 21) website allows you to search for local support groups. - Black Country Dance Hub are clearly committed to continue working strategically to build more opportunities for D/deaf people in the Midlands to enjoy dance.
-In supporting them to conduct a new project with adequate R&D, there's potential to connect deaf-led organisations in the Black Country to the dance community. - Festival organisers need to be more receptive to the needs of D/deaf performers.
+Deaffest in Wolverhampton is the UK's leading Deaf-led Film & Arts Festival supported by Zebra Access , a deaf-led charity.
+Likewise, Sandwell Deaf Community Association and Walsall Deaf People's Centre both run events for young people and teens and the National Deaf Children's Society website allows you to search for local support groups. - of D/deaf performers.
 The space that was provided for the D-Sign performance was in a busy shopping mall where project leads noted that the heavy background noise and echoing chatter caused challenges for D/deaf performers needing to focus on audio cues.
 In future, consultation and consideration of different access needs should better inform festival planning.